-As I wrote last week, spiritual reading can flow very easily into prayer; so let’s go with the flow of the Spirit.
+As I wrote last week, spiritual reading can flow very easily into prayer; so let’s go with that flow of the Spirit.
 First of all, prayer is an active response to God.
-It comes in many forms but it is eventually focused on Him.
-We want to worship, be thankful, petition, intercede for someone, or hear Him speak to us.
-It’s a necessary part of our spiritual life and God desires us to delve into it.
+It comes in many forms but eventually focuses on Him.
+We want to worship, be thankful, petition, intercede for someone, or hear Him speak to us; it’s a necessary part of our spiritual life and God desires us to delve into it.
 Let’s look at several examples:

-• Praying the Scriptures- select a scripture that speaks to your need.
-Personalize it with a name in the appropriate place.
+*Praying the Scriptures- select a scripture that speaks to your need.
+Personalize it with a name of someone you’re praying for in the blank.
 Ps.
-1:1-3 “Oh, the joys of ____ who do not follow the advice of the wicked or stand around with sinners, or join in with mockers.
-But ____ delight in the law of the LORD, meditating on it day and night. ____ are like trees planted along the riverbank, and ____ bears fruit each season.
-Their leaves never wither and ____ prosper in all they do.”
-I find filling in a name stirs up my passion for prayer and also my faith that God is faithful to His Word.
-Praying the Scriptures means that you desire His will to be done and you are willing to wait for the answer.
+1:1-3 “Oh, the joys of ____ who does not follow the advice of the wicked or stand around with sinners, or join in with mockers.
+But ____ delights in the law of the LORD, meditating on it day and night. ____ is like trees planted along the riverbank, and ____ bears fruit each season.
+Their leaves never wither and ____ prospers in all he/she does.”
+Filling in a name may stir up passion for prayer and also faith that God is faithful to His Word.
+Praying the Scriptures means that you desire His will to be done and are willing to wait for the answer.

-• Journaling- God’s Word often speaks of listening to Him.
-Since we typically don’t hear an audible voice it may be helpful to write down what you sense He is saying in your heart.
-He may bring to your attention something He wants you to work on, a person you are having trouble with, or a desire deep in your heart that you haven’t even mentioned.
-Write it down, date it, and reread in the next few weeks.
-See if God wasn’t preparing you for something.
-Journaling can also be writing down emotions or perspectives that you’re unhappy with, consequently, when you write them down you will be reminded as you recognize the Spirit changing you.
-God desires to bring revelation to dark areas of your soul that need His light and a journal will help track the changes in your heart.
+*Journaling- God’s Word often speaks of listening to Him.
+Since we typically don’t hear an audible voice it may be helpful to write down an impression He gives you in your heart.
+He may bring to your attention something He wants you to work on, a troublesome person, or an unmentioned, desire deep in your heart.
+Write it down, date it, and reread it in the next few weeks.
+God may be preparing you for something and you’ve already been in prayer about it.
+Journaling can also be writing down emotions or perspectives that you’re experiencing, consequently, when you write them down you’ll be reminded that the Spirit is changing you, and that’s good.
+God desires to bring revelation to dark areas of your soul that need His light and journaling will help track the changes in your heart.

-These are just three examples of ways to experience God through prayer that possibly you have never tried.
+These are just three examples of ways to communicate with God that you may have not experienced.
 Be reassured, seeking God with a pure heart always brings results: He is faithful.